 Dress codes vary in strictness depending on the policies of the golf course that you are playing.
 A good indicator of whether there is a dress code is the price of the course you plan to play.
-The higher the greens fees, the more likely there is to be a dress code for golfers.
+The higher the green fees, the more likely there is to be a dress code for golfers.

 But most upscale courses require collared shirts and have a no-denim rule.
 A very small number of (mostly private luxury) courses even have no-shorts rules, requiring golf slacks.